A Strictly Technical Guide to Google My Business

 - Click on the hamburger navigation again, then click "Managers".

-- Under Invite new managers, enter the email address that you want to add as a manager.
+- Enter the email address that you want to add as a manager.

 - Click "Invite".

-How to Transfer Ownership of a Google My Business Profile
+How to Transfer Ownership of a Google My Business Account

 You may want to transfer Google My Business Ownership to a different email address for a variety of reasons.
 Most commonly: